jvaleskadevs/DAOOOR/README.md

 - Confirm the transaction (make sure you have enough ether).
 - Done!
 ### Join DAO (sponsored with Sismo)
-When a founder creates a DAO can selecta a data soruce groupId.This groupId will get free access to the DAO.
+When a founder creates a DAO can select a data source groupId.
+This groupId will get free access to the DAO.
 Sponsored memberships makes sense in several scenarios, for example combined with a high price to create private communities or give away memberships to students, artists or contributors.
 Currently, the impersonation mode is on to skip complexity on testing.
 - Connect your wallet pointing to the Polygon Mumbai network.
 - Press `Join with Sismo` button.